idun-corp/Idun-Examples/ProptechOS-Edge-Interface/Edge-Connector-Overview/README.md

 The edge connector must keep a map between the edge system ID and the ProptechOS ID.

 An alternative possibility is to rely on ProptechOS, and for the edge connector use the ProptehcOS API to look up the IDs.
-For instance, a BMS connector for the edge system `My BMS` could query `proptechos.com/api/sensor?aliases=ns.proptechos.com/my-bms-system/my-tag-1-a` to get the ID of the ProptechOS sensor representing tag `my-tag-1-a` and its parent Device ID. (see more in the [Alias and Alias namespace section](../../ProptechOS-API/alias-alias-namespace))
+For instance, a BMS connector for the edge system `My BMS System` (sic) could query `proptechos.com/api/sensor?aliases=ns.proptechos.com/my-bms-system/my-tag-1-a` to get the ID of the ProptechOS sensor representing tag `my-tag-1-a` and its parent Device ID. (see more in the [Alias and Alias namespace section](../../ProptechOS-API/alias-alias-namespace))

 ## 2. Format translation
 In ProptechOS (as in all RealEstateCore platforms) only messages with valid [RealEstateCore edge message format](https://github.com/RealEstateCore/rec/tree/master/api/edge_messages) are allowed.
 Hence, the Edge Connector must be able to translate the data from the edge system into the RealEstateCore format.
 See additional specification details at the `api/edge_messages`section of [the RealEstateCore docs](https://github.com/RealEstateCore/rec).